-New Brexit passport rules have come into effect from 1 January 2021.
+New Brexit passport rules came into effect on 1 January 2021.
 Here’s a look at what that means, and how travel to the European Union and elsewhere has changed since Brexit.

 What are the Brexit passport rules?

-If you’re travelling to the EU, Switzerland, Norway, Iceland or Liechtenstein after 1 January 2021, there are some new Brexit passport rules to take into account.
+If you’re travelling to the EU, Switzerland, Norway, Iceland or Liechtenstein, there are some new Brexit passport rules to take into account.
 Firstly, your British passport will need to have at least six months left on it before it expires.
 And second, it must have been issued less than nine years and six months ago.

 Do I need to get a new passport after Brexit?

 Not necessarily.
 If you have an old burgundy passport that has at least six months left on it – and was issued less than nine and a half years ago – then you’re good to travel throughout the EU.
 But if your passport is too old or has less than six months left to go, then you need to apply for a new, blue passport.
 You can use the UK government Passport Checker to see whether your passport is still valid.

 Do I need a visa to travel to the EU after Brexit?